arjenderuiter/arjenderuiter.github.io/_posts/2021-06-20-BOOK-LAUNCH-HIGH-PERFORMING-DEVOPS-ENTERPRISES.md

 categories: devsops book
 ---

-Together with my colleague Tim Drijvers I contributed to a book on high performing DevOps enterprise, a book by DevOn.
+Together with my colleague Tim Drijvers I contributed to a book on high performing DevOps enterprises, a book by DevOn.

 <h2>Small steps towards building trust in automation</h2>